tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * In a random forest, each tree is much simpler because it is built from a subset of the data.

 * These simple trees are created by randomly sampling the data and creating a decision tree for only that small portion of data.
-This is known as a **weak classifier** because it is only trained on a small piece of the original data and by itself is only slightly better than a random guess.
-However, many _slightly better than average_ small decision trees can be combined to create a **strong classifier**, which has much better decision making power.
+This is known as a weak classifier, because it is only trained on a small piece of the original data and by itself is only slightly better than a random guess.
+However, many _slightly better than average_ small decision trees can be combined to create a strong classifier, which has much better decision-making power.

 * Some of the benefits of the random forest algorithm are:

-  * It is robust against overfitting because all of those weak classifiers are trained on different pieces of the data.
+  * It is robust against overfitting, because all of those weak classifiers are trained on different pieces of the data.

   * It can be used to rank the importance of input variables in a natural way.